csbarlas/combi/README.md

 </p>

 ## What is Combi?
-Combi is an iOS and watchOS application that helps your manage your physical locks and their associated combinations.
-Add, edit, delete, and manage your locks on iOS.
+Combi is an iOS and watchOS application that helps manage your physical locks and their associated combinations.
+Add, edit, and delete your locks on iOS.
 View them on the go with your Apple Watch!